-Applicants will be required to complete the ‘Application for Certificates’ form to specifically request a dwelling entitlement potential search and pay the associated fee.
+Applicants will be required to complete an application requesting a dwelling entitlement potential search and pay the associated fee.
 Please note that owners consent and receipt of payment will be required before the search will commence.
 Owners consent must be completed and signed by all registered property owner(s) of the property.
 If the property is strata titled, the application must be signed by the Body Corporate with the strata seal.
 If the land is owned by a company (P/L) the signature of at least one (1) director residing in Australia is required.
 If a company signatory, the position held in the Company will need to be provided.

 If the application covers more than one lot, the search will only determine if all of the lots combined have a dwelling entitlement.
 Please include a note on the form to confirm you would like the search to confirm the dwelling entitlement status of all of the lots combined.
 If you would like to determine the dwelling entitlement of each individual lot, please submit separate application forms and pay the associated fee for each search application.